 Simple and cheap sports watch for keeping track of time when I don’t keep a smartphone handy (or don’t want to waste its battery).
 Have put mine through all sorts abuse and it’s still going strong.

-Reliable, good capacity for most backpacking uses, and relatively compact.
+Light and compact, reliable, good capacity for most backpacking uses.

 Olympus Tough TG-6 Waterproof Camera